Write a Support Letter Before August 31st

 We stand for the secure containment of radioactive material to ensure the protection of our environment, economy and way of life.

-We, the ratepayers, write to express our deepest concerns for the stranding of high-level waste along our waterways and communities at the four California nuclear power plants: Humboldt Bay, Rancho Seco, Diablo Canyon and San Onofre.
-We represent Californians from business, science, education and advocacy sectors and speak for everyday people from all backgrounds, ethnicities, religions, gender identities and political affiliations.
+We are deeply concerned about the stranding of high-level waste along our waterways and communities at the four California nuclear power plants: Humboldt Bay, Rancho Seco, Diablo Canyon and San Onofre.
 Contamination from failed nuclear waste storage would affect all of us equally.

 We call for the government, utility and manufacturer accountability to prevent risks associated with the indefinite storage of nuclear waste at reactor sites.
 Best practices in canister selection and management of nuclear waste is not being carried out by utilities, or private nuclear waste contractors.
 This behavior demonstrates major policy gaps and risks that the state must address immediately.